Work

 Natural Resources

 At the heart of any public interest environmental law organization’s mission is protecting and restoring our natural environment.
 The Turner Environmental Law Clinic is dedicated to filling gaps left by other extraordinary organizations to ensure our environment and communities are protected, and we are ready to jump in where we’re needed.
-Together with incredible partners and co-counsel, the Clinic has filed comments on proposed regulations that fail to protect our natural resources, used the Freedom of Information Act to bring to light critical information regarding the Department of Interior’s failure to protect public lands, filed amicus briefs with the U.S. Supreme Court and Courts of Appeals, highlighting important administrative law and conservation issues, developed legal strategies for addressing coal ash pollution, prepared a report for Congress that explains the importance of NEPA, published a Community Guide to Environmental Protection and Justice in Georgia, and encouraged EPA to strengthen its lead standards to better protect children.
+Together with incredible partners and co-counsel, the Clinic has filed comments on proposed regulations that fail to protect our natural resources, used the Freedom of Information Act to bring to light critical information regarding the Department of Interior’s failure to protect public lands, filed amicus briefs with the U.S. Supreme Court and U.S. Courts of Appeals that highlighted important administrative law and conservation issues, developed legal strategies for addressing coal ash pollution, prepared a report for Congress that explains the importance of NEPA, published the Environmental Justice Greenbook for Georgia, and encouraged EPA to strengthen its lead standards to better protect children.